ISISNeutronMuon/MDANSE/Doc/pages/parameters.rst

 to 2, because that is how many it requires.

 The number of atoms indicates how many atoms from one molecule must be selected.
-To select an atom, click on the + button in the ‘Molecules’ list to show which atoms that molecule contains, and then double-click the atom.
-That will cause the chosen atom to appear in the ‘Selected atoms’ list, and its details in the box below.
-An atom can be removed from selection by clicking on it in the ‘Selected atoms’ list and hitting the Delete key on the keyboard.
+To select an atom, click on the + button in the 'Molecules' list to show which atoms that molecule contains, and then double-click the atom.
+That will cause the chosen atom to appear in the 'Selected atoms' list, and its details in the box below.
+An atom can be removed from selection by clicking on it in the 'Selected atoms' list and hitting the Delete key on the keyboard.

 .. image:: ./Pictures/100000010000024A0000024F4D31AD6A44D2DC96.png
-   :width: 8.412cm
-   :height: 8.484cm

 Axis selection is available for :ref:`analysis-angular-correlation` and :ref:`analysis-op` analyses, which both require 2 atoms to